Self Concept in Counselling

 An example may be a client who values themselves as quite a high achiever who has now found that they're in a situation within their own lives where they feel that they just can't cope at this present moment.

-When this client checks their self concept, they find a truth that says that they are always able to achieve and when this is compared with the reality of not being able to cope, it creates a mismatch or an incongruence and the client feels psychological distress.
+When this client checks their self concept, they find a truth that says that they are always able to achieve.
+When this is compared with the reality of not being able to cope, it creates a mismatch or an incongruence and the client feels psychological distress.

 It's likely that these damaging beliefs will be invisible to the client, out of awareness, and so entwined into this self concept that if these truths were to be challenged, it's very likely that the client may even defend them.